ibinti/bugvm/readme.md

 # The branch is to support the original iPad with iOS 5.1.1.

-Xcode 6 is requied.
+### Xcode 6 is required.